Validatrium/axelar/docs/setup.monitoring.md

 ## Notifications you will recieve with this config
 - free disk space is less than 20% and 10% - *(low disk space notification)*
-- height is not changing (network connection error notification)
+- height is not changing - *(network connection error notification)*
-- axelard process is not running (node down notification)
+- axelard process is not running - *(node down notification)*
-- axelard-vald process is not running (validator not signing blocks notification)
+- axelard-vald process is not running - *(validator not signing blocks notification)*
-- tofnd is not running (tofn-daemon not running notification)
+- tofnd is not running - *(tofn-daemon not running notification)*

 ## Prerequires